 Using self-harm as a way to cope is a temporary solution.
 It’s a distraction from facing deeper internal wounds.
 And while you can run from these deep, complex emotions for some time, you can’t escape them forever.

-Our team specializes in providing a comprehensive Dialectical Behavior Therapy (DBT) program.
+The DBT Center specializes in providing a comprehensive Dialectical Behavior Therapy (DBT) program.
 DBT is unique in that it has three fundamental parts that make it so effective.
 These components include individual psychotherapy sessions and phone coaching with a DBT therapist along with a DBT skills group.
 The well-rounded support that these three elements provide makes all the difference in helping you find healthy behaviors for dealing with life’s challenges.

 Individual Psychotherapy Sessions